 A few years ago I went through a season of fear.
 Fear can be overwhelming; it can take control of your life.
 It can occupy your every thought.

 I worried: What would happen to him?
 Would he ever be able to make it in society?
-Would he make a decision, thinking he could get away with it, that would lead him into physical danger?
+Would he make a decision, thinking he could get away with it, that would lead him to physical danger?
 Would he survive?

 Each day those questions plagued me.
 My parenting style then wasn’t the best.
 I was too soft, too eager to appease instead of confront.
 I was too nice and didn’t say no.